tommysitu/hoverfly-java/README.md

 The rule will attempt to detect the operating system and architecture type of the host, and then extract and execute the correct hoverfly binary.
 It will import the json into it's database and then and destroy the process at the end of the tests.

-## Configuration

-Currently the are only a few minor configurable options.

 ## Performance

 You can boot hoverfly once and share it across multiple tests by using a `classRule`.